The Epic Frustrations of The Case Against Adnan Syed: What We Learned and Where We're Left

 Syed's attorney, C. Justin Brown, tweeted about another lawsuit filed against the Baltimore City police department in February, also naming Ritz, who was lead investigator on the case; Malcolm Bryant was convicted of murder in 1998 and had his conviction vacated in 2016 with help from the Maryland Innocence Project.

-Simpson continues to poke through holes in the cell phone records, including a convenient typo that placed Jay further west, closer to the Best Buy where he supposedly got the call from Adnan to go get him, than at Jen's house, where the correct cell code would have placed him.
+Simpson continues to poke through holes in the cell phone records, including a convenient typo that placed Jay further west, closer to the Best Buy where he supposedly got the call from Adnan to go get him, than at Jenn's house, where the correct cell code would have placed him.

 "At that time I was halfway between my house and Jenn's house," Jay told police in that second interview.
 "And he told me to meet him at Best Buy."

-Jen testified at trial that Jay left between 3:40 and 3:45 p.m.
+Jenn testified at trial that Jay first left between 3:40 and 3:45 p.m.
 Jay also told police he left at about 3:40.

 Kim Hairston/Baltimore Sun/TNS via Getty Images

-"He both left to go to Best Buy at 2:36 when the 'come and get me' call—but he also didn't leave Jen's house till 3:40," Chaudry says.
+"He both left to go to Best Buy at 2:36 when the 'come and get me' call—but he also didn't leave Jenn's house till 3:40," Chaudry says.
 Adds Simpson, "I mean, the story's nonsense.
 It came from nonsense, and it was multiplied by the cell phone records.
 They kept introducing errors they'd have to correct again."

 Moreover, as previously touched on in Serial, they explain in detail (it does help to see snippets of affidavits in black and white) the issue with the cell tower data.
 Simpson shares how the prosecution's expert, engineer Abraham Waranowitz, did not know when he testified about pinpointing locations using cell towers that AT&T had issued a disclaimer that only outgoing calls were reliable for determining location status, while incoming calls were not.